faaizalikhan1/svgPath/README.md

 # svgStrokes
-Find array and offset lengths for your svg path
+A tool to find the length of your svg path